rohitatzignuts/html-css-assignment/README.md

-# Website Name
+# Panto

 A simple website showcasing HTML, CSS, and JavaScript.

 ## Description

 This website provides a basic introduction to web development using HTML, CSS, and JavaScript.
-It includes a home page, an about page, and a contact page.

 ## Technologies Used